hamitdnc/mta_analysis/README.md

-# The aim of this project is t do EDA analysis of Turnstile
+# The aim of this project is to do EDA analysis of Turnstile